 - Point Whitehorn Marine Reserve

 Located by Birch Bay, this short hike starts out... with an easy trail through a lovely forest that occasionally opens up to water and island views.
 It ends with a steeper stretch down to a rocky beach.

 - Chuckanut Ridge Trail

 This 4-mile hike in Larrabee State Park allows you to take in some stunning views of the San Juan Islands.

 - Horseshoe Bend

-This fairly easy hike, accessed off of the Mt.
+This fairly easy hike, accessed off the Mt.
 Baker Highway just inside the Mt.
 Baker-Snoqualmie National Forest, takes you along the blue rushing waters of the Nooksack River.

 - Fire and Ice

 This short interpretive trail at Heather Meadows in Mt.
 Baker-Snoqualmie National Forest offers surrounding views of Table Mountain, alpine lakes, and wildflower meadows.